 Wondering if Tesla is making a graphene battery?
-The short answer is “probably not.”
+The short answer is “not yet.”
 But there’s more to the story than that.

-Widely regarded as the “wonder material” of the 21st century, graphene has an impressive list of characteristics — it’s a better electricity conductor than copper, impermeable to gases, 200 times stronger than steel (but six times lighter) and almost completely transparent.
+Seen as the “wonder material” of the 21st century, graphene has an impressive list of characteristics: It conducts electricity better than copper, and is impermeable to gases, 200 times stronger than steel (but six times lighter) and almost transparent.
 Further, its properties can be altered when chemical components are added to its surface.

 Here’s a brief overview of what you should know about Tesla and graphene:

-- 500-mile graphene battery: China’s Xinhua News Agency is largely responsible for rumors that Tesla may be making a graphene battery.
+- 500 mile graphene battery: China’s Xinhua News Agency is largely responsible for rumors that Tesla may be making a graphene battery.
 Why?
-Because back in 2014 the news outlet published an article stating that Tesla was working on a graphene battery that could nearly double the range of the Model S to 500 miles.
+All the way back in 2014, the news outlet published an article stating that Tesla was working on a graphene battery that could nearly double the range of the Model S car to 500 miles.

-- Musk chimes in: Xinhua’s story was given credence because around the same time it came out because Musk said that he thought it would be possible to create an electric vehicle with a range of 500 miles.
+- Tesla CEO Elon Musk chimes in: Xinhua’s story was given credence because around the same time it came out, Musk said that he thought it would be possible to create an EV with a range of 500 miles.
 “In fact we could do it quite soon, but it would increase the price,” he said.
 However, he didn’t specify that graphene would be used to create such a vehicle.

-- Market watchers pile on: Together, the article and comment from Musk understandably created an uproar in the graphene community.
-Click here, here or here to get a sense of some of the commentary on the topic — notably, market watchers pointed out that while a graphene battery might be great for mileage, the cost of graphene could make it prohibitively expensive.
+- Market watchers pile on: Together, the article and comment from Musk understandably created an uproar in the graphene community — click here or here to get a sense of some of the commentary on the topic.
+Notably, market watchers pointed out that, while a graphene battery might be great for mileage, the cost of graphene could make it prohibitively expensive.

 - Excitement subsides: With no new reports on Tesla’s graphene plans, excitement about the 500 mile battery faded.
 Sources show that Tesla batteries, produced by Panasonic (OTC Pink:PCRFF,TSE:6752), have a maximum 330 mile range among the company’s top-line models.

-And that’s where the situation stands today.
-While a graphene battery from Tesla is certainly a compelling idea, as yet there’s been no confirmation that the company actually has one in the works.
+That’s where the situation stands today.
+While a graphene battery from Tesla is certainly a compelling idea, as of yet there’s been no confirmation that the company actually has one in the works.

-There’s also a startup from Spain called Earthdas, which has developed a graphene battery that charges motorcycles and electric bikes in only five minutes.
-Again, people speculate that it’s only a matter of time before it can be used for other vehicles.
+There’s also a Spanish startup called Earthdas that has made a graphene battery that charges electric motorcycles and bikes in only five minutes.
+It may only be a matter of time before it can be used for other vehicles.

-Overall it would appear that Tesla is not the final answer on the graphene battery.
-But graphene is considered the “wonder material” of the 21st century, and if Tesla wants to keep up with the competition, it’s possible graphene batteries may be a part of the company’s future.
+Overall, it appears that Tesla is not the final answer on the graphene battery.
+But graphene is considered the “wonder material” of the 21st century; if Tesla wants to keep up with the competition, it’s possible graphene batteries may be a part of its future.

 This is an updated version of an article first published by the Investing News Network in 2016.